mathspp/mathspp/pages/02.blog/00.tags/geometry/blog.md

 title: "Geometry blog articles"
 ---

-# “geometry” tag
+# “GEOMETRY” tag

-## articles about the mathematical branch that deals with shapes and their properties
+## Articles about the mathematical branch that deals with shapes and their properties